Sign in to access your Salford customer account, or see our other accounts.

 • Opportunities to network with other local businesses

-This is a free service provided by Manchester and Salford Councils to help local businesses adapt to upcoming changes and seize new opportunities.
+This is a free and confidential service, funded by UK Government and provided by Manchester and Salford Councils to help local businesses adapt to upcoming changes and seize new opportunities.

-You can get in touch with the new enterprise officer via email: james.hackland@manchester.gov.uk
+You can get in touch with James via email: james.hackland@manchester.gov.uk

 The Privacy Statement for this council service can be found on the Manchester City Council website.